Martin Eisler Lounge Chair in Black Leather

 When buying or delivering an item within the EU, VAT usually applies and will be added.

 Martin Eisler, lounge chair, iron, leather, Brazil, 1950s

 This wide inviting arm chair with thin black iron frame is designed by Martin Eisler.
 The seat of the chair is inviting, organic and comfortable.
 This shape is very iconic for the designs by Eisler.
 The cross that connects the legs functions as both as a sculptural detail and as a functional one.
 The inviting and embracing shape is a hallmark of the Austrian-Brazilian designer Eisler.

 Along with many of the most important Brazilian designers, Martin Eisler (1913-1977) was educated in Europe.
 He studied architecture in Austria and moved to Buenos Aires in 1938.
-In the same year, he founded an architecture firm and organised an exhibition of his furniture.
-From 1952 onwards he stayed in Sao Paulo where he worked with Carlo Hauner and Ernesto Wolf to found Móveis Artesenal in 1995 which would later become forma.
+In the same year, he founded an architecture firm and organized an exhibition of his furniture.
+From 1952 onwards, he stayed in Sao Paulo where he worked with Carlo Hauner and Ernesto Wolf to found Móveis Artesenal in 1995 which would later become Forma.

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.